 People who are relatives or kin of a child can apply to become their guardian.
 Other suitable people who already have an established relationship with the child, such as their foster carer, may also apply to become their guardian.

 For Aboriginal children and young people, guardians who are not relatives or kin should be Aboriginal people in order to be considered ‘suitable persons’.

 Guardianship does not change the legal relationship that a child has with their birth family, apart from giving the guardian legal parental responsibility.
 Guardianship orders last until a child turns 18 years old.

-Learn more about the three different types of permanency orders: Download
+Download factsheet to learn about the three different types of permanency orders.